How to prevent breakouts from wearing masks while keeping skin clear and radiant

 Seal all that skincare goodness in with the Hydrating Emulsion ($60), a lightweight moisturiser that sinks instantly into the skin.
 It has myrothamnus extract, a.k.a the “Resurrection Plant” in Africa, thanks to its ability to lock in moisture in the skin for long hours.
 The emulsion will feed your skin with hydration throughout the day and/or night, keeping your skin’s water-sebum levels balanced; therefore healthier, and less prone to breakouts.

-SPECIAL OFFER: Try our 4pc sample set consisting of Astringent Cleansing Water, Facial Cleanser, Clay Mask and Hydrating Emulsion for $4.99 including postage.
-Click here to find out more.
+Try our 4pc sample set consisting of Astringent Cleansing Water, Facial Cleanser, Clay Mask and Hydrating Emulsion for $1 including postage.

 Need help with your skin condition right now?
 Click here to consult our beauty advisors on whatsapp.
 Available daily 1130am to 830pm Singapore time.